-Summary

 The main objective of this proposal is to provide new insights into how important pregnancy complications, specifically GDM and PET, affect the biological evolution of HSCs in the umbilical cord.
 We aim to enhance our understanding of HSC subpopulations and progenitor cell composition, differentiation, proliferation, and activity state.
 Additionally, we intend to identify the molecular and physiological pathways associated with these changes.

 By integrating our in vitro and in vivo research with clinical demographic and physiological data, we hope to identify potential predictive and prognostic biomarkers of high-quality HSCs.
 This knowledge could significantly advance future basic and translational research in the field of HSCs and may also have important medical implications for HSC banking and transplantation.